What Is Trello?

-Trello is an online tool that creates kanban boards, which allow project managers to organize projects.
-The kanban boards offer a visualization of your work, and allows you to easily see a project’s workload at-a-glance.
+Trello is an online project management tool that creates kanban boards, which allow project managers to assign tasks and organize projects.
+The kanban boards offer a visualization of your work and allow you to easily see a project’s workload at-a-glance.
 The software has grown in popularity as users have taken to the kanban board’s ability to visualize the workflow of a project.

 But does that mean Trello has the ability to handle complex projects?
-Well, not quite—leading some people to seek Trello Gantt charts.
+Well, not quite—leading some people to seek Trello Gantt charts or Trello alternatives.

-While kanban is a powerful project management tool, it’s ultimately only surface-level in its capacity to execute complicated projects.
+While kanban boards are a powerful agile project management tool, they’re ultimately only surface-level in their capacity to execute complicated projects.
 Unfortunately, Trello doesn’t offer other features that further your management of a project other than their Trello boards.
 The more complex the project, the less helpful kanban boards prove for task management or team collaboration.

-The software gets around these limitations by allowing users to add features (like time tracking or team collaboration) through many third-party project management app extensions, such as Slack.
-The downside is, by the time you’re done adding on to Trello, it can become a Frankenstein’s monster of a project management tool.
+Trello gets around these limitations by allowing users to add features known as power-ups (like time tracking or team collaboration) through many third-party project management app extensions, such as Jira or Slack.
+The downside is, that by the time you’re done adding on to Trello, it can become a Frankenstein’s monster of a project management tool.

 Short Answer: No, Trello Doesn’t Have Gantt Charts

-If you’re using Trello, your team’s simple task management is covered.
+If you’re using Trello, your team’s simple task management and team collaboration is covered.
 But what about the project plan and schedule?
-You’re not going to map that out on boards unless it’s a very simple project.
-What you need is a Trello Gantt chart.
+You’re not going to map that out on kanban boards unless it’s a very simple project.
+You need to know how to make a Gantt chart in Trello.

-ProjectManager.com is an award-winning cloud-based project management tool that not only allows you to make a Trello Gantt chart but organizes every part of your project.
-It has multiple project views, including an interactive Gantt chart that gives you more control over your project schedule.
+ProjectManager is an award-winning cloud-based project management tool that not only allows you to make a Trello Gantt chart but organizes every part of your project.
+It has multiple project views, including an interactive online Gantt chart that gives you more control over your project schedule.
 The best part?
 It has a native integration with Trello that allows you to sync your ProjectManager Gantt chart with your Trello Workspace.

 To convert your kanban board into a Trello Gantt chart, start by signing up for a 30-day trial of our software.
 Once you’ve done that, follow these simple steps to turn your Trello board into a Gantt chart and get started on taking your project management to the next level.

 Export & Import

-Select export on your Trello board (click the link for instructions) then import that file to our software as a CSV or Excel file.
+Select export on your Trello board (click the link for instructions) then import that file from your Trello app to our software as a CSV or Excel file.
 Go to the Gantt chart on our tool and click the import icon.

 Choose the File

 Answer the popup window.
 It will ask you to import a project.
-Select the Excel or CSV file you want to open to populate the Gantt chart.
+Select the Trello board Excel or CSV file you want to open to populate the Gantt chart.

-Once uploaded, you can choose to have the data fill out a new project, or added to an existing project.
+Once uploaded, you can choose to have the data from your Trello board fill out a new project, or added to an existing project.
 If you’re building onto a project already on the tool, just choose which one, and whether to keep or delete the existing data.

 Import What Data?

-Choose from the final popup window whether to import all the data from the file or just a task list.
+Choose from the final popup window whether to import all the Trello board data from the file or just a task list.

 Start Your Gantt!

 See the success window?
 You’re done.
-Now you have all your data from your Trello project, and are ready to work on building your online Gantt project.
+Now you have all your data from your Trello project, and are ready to work on building your online Gantt chart.

 How to Use Your Trello Gantt Chart

-On the left side of the Gantt is a spreadsheet of your tasks, which can be broken down into summary tasks.
-Once you’ve added a start and end date to each task, they automatically populate the timeline on the right side of the Gantt.
+On the left side of the Gantt chart view is a spreadsheet of your tasks, which can be broken down into summary tasks.
+Once you’ve added a start and end date to each task, they automatically populate the bar chart timeline on the right side of the Gantt.
 Now you can see the entire project laid out on a map, right down to the task level to track progress, assign tasks, and collaborate with your team members.

 Set Milestones for Your Progress

-Use the milestone feature to break up large projects into smaller, more manageable phases.
+Use the milestone feature to break up large project plans into smaller, more manageable phases.
 The diamond icon (♢) indicates that one phase of the project has ended and another is beginning.
-It’s a way to track large movement in the project, and also boosts morale for teams when they achieve a milestone.
+It’s a way to track progress and also boosts morale for teams when they achieve a milestone.
 You can also customize the color of each phase to make it easier to differentiate.

 Filter By Priority, Dependency and Tags

-As you organize your tasks, you can set priority and customize tags to make it easy to find them without having to manually scroll through everything.
+As you organize your tasks on the Gantt chart, you can set priority and customize tags to make it easy to find them without having to manually scroll through the Trello board.
 Also, not all tasks are the same.
 There are dependent tasks, for example, that cannot start or finish until another task has begun or has been completed.
 If you don’t identify task dependencies, you risk bottlenecks later in the project that can slow you down, or even derail the entire project.

-Linking dependent tasks is easy on our tool.
-Just drag one task to the other and a dotted line will connect them to make sure you don’t forget about the dependent nature of the task.
-This is something you can’t do on Trello, even with all their extensions.
+Linking task dependencies is easy on our Gantt chart tool.
+Just drag one task to the other and a dotted line will connect them on the bar chart to make sure you don’t forget about the dependent nature of the task.
+This is something you can’t do on Trello, even with all their Trello power-ups.

 Gantt charts have a bit of a shaky reputation.
 They can be difficult to build, and a nightmare to edit.
 But our online Gantt chart is built from the ground up to be the most user-friendly option on the market.
-Editing your Gantt is made to be as simple as possible.
-We know that projects change all the time, and dates need to be shuffled.
+Editing your Gantt chart is made to be as simple as possible.
+We know that projects change all the time, and dates need to be shuffled in real time.
 Rather than start from scratch, just drag and drop your task to the new date.
 When the tasks are updated, all associated tasks update automatically.

-Managers love our Gantt because they can plan, schedule and assign all from the same tool.
+Project managers love our Gantt chart maker because they can plan, schedule and assign tasks all from the same tool.
 When making those assignments, they can attach documents, images and even comments to direct teams and help them to collaborate and work better together.